ballerina-platform/ballerina-distribution/examples/http-service-payload-constraint-validation/http_service_payload_constraint_validation.md

 # REST service - Payload constraint validation

-Through service payload constraint validation, the request payload can be validated according to the defined constraints.
-The constraint validation happens along with the data binding step in the resource signature parameter.
-If the validation fails, a `400 Bad Request` response will be returned to the client with the validation details.
+The request payload type can define constraints that require validation before responding.
+This validation happens automatically in the resource methods during data binding.
+If the validation fails, a 400 Bad Request response will be returned to the client with the validation error message.

 ::: code http_service_payload_constraint_validation.bal :::